-The Philadelphia Orchestra in Concert broadcast on Sunday, Feb.
-10 at 1 PM on WRTI 90.1 and Monday, Feb.
-11 at 7 PM on WRTI HD-2, brings pianist Emanuel Ax to the stage of Verizon Hall, in a performance of Johannes Brahms’s Second Piano Concerto.
+The Philadelphia Orchestra in Concert broadcast on Sunday, August 18th at 1 PM on WRTI 90.1 brings pianist Emanuel Ax to the stage of Verizon Hall, in a performance of Johannes Brahms’s Second Piano Concerto.
 Also on the program is the U.S. premiere of Stacey Brown’s Perspectives, and a work by a composer whom Brahms ardently championed, Antonin Dvořák, whose impassioned Symphony No. 7 closes the afternoon’s concert.

 Yannick Nézet-Seguin conducts.